zwjyyc/finch/nlp-models/tensorflow/info_vrae/README.md

    where:
    * I is the encoder input

-   * D is the decoder input (after word dropout, most are unknown)
+   * D is the decoder input (if high word dropout is set, then most are unknown)

    * O is the decoder output with regards to encoder input